DiyaBetcy/Fun-projects/README.md

-## OCTANET_MAY
+## fun Projects

-This repository is created for the Octanet internship program in web development.
-The goal of this repository is to showcase the work completed during the internship tasks.
+This repository is created for the programs in web development.

 ### Task 1: Seven Wonders of the World Landing Page